KIT-MRT/iv2022-workshop/index.md

 excerpt: 'An upcoming IV2021 workshop'
 ---

-This workshop has been accepted at the [32nd IEEE Intelligent Vehicles Symposium (IV)](https://2021.ieee-iv.org/), planned for July 11-15, 2021, in Nagoya, Japan.
+This workshop will be held at the [32nd IEEE Intelligent Vehicles Symposium (IV)](https://2021.ieee-iv.org/), planned for July 11-15, 2021, in Nagoya, Japan.

 ## Contributions